 Here is a list of things to do when a tropical storm or a hurricane is affecting SW Florida:

-Here’s a printable checklist that you may find helpful to use while preparing for our storm season in Bonita Springs and Southwest Florida.
+Here’s a printable checklist from the Bonita Springs Fire Department that you may find helpful to use while preparing for our storm season in Bonita Springs and Southwest Florida.
 Click here: Hurricane Checklist